-The XML sitemap generator described in the patent might also look at the access logs for a site to find URLs that result in error messages, so that those aren’t included in the sitemap.
-It could check to see how popular some pages are by how often they are visited, and could schedule more popular pages to be crawled first and more frequently.
+The XML sitemap generator described in the patent might also look at the access logs for a site to find URLs that result in error messages so that those aren’t included in the sitemap.
+It could check to see how popular some pages are by how often they are visited and could schedule more popular pages to set them at more frequent crawl rates.

 If you use Google’s webmaster tools, you might recognize a number of the features described in the patent.
 If you haven’t used the webmaster tools, you might find the descriptions of those from the patent interesting.